chuckdries/linker/readme.md

 # Stop emailing yourself links

-Linker is dead simple: send it a single piece of information via POST and will give you that exact information via GET.
+Linker is dead simple: POST it a single piece of information and will give you that information back via GET request.

 I made it when I was trying to fix the graphics drivers on my Fedora partition on my desktop.
 I had a step by step instruction blog post open on my laptop and I was typing the code from my laptop into my desktop one line at a time when I wished I could just copy paste between computer without installing anything or signing up for some service or any of that nonsense.
 So, in my laziness, linker was born, so I could quickly send small snippets of text from one computer to another.
 I wrote a script that POSTed its arguments to the linker URL (which is always the same) then I just cURL that url on my recieving machine to retrieve my contents.